ClimateSeed Blog

 From sourcing to commercialisation of the carbon credits, ClimateSeed ensures the highest quality through further checks:

-1. Transparent business model: important to purchase the credits from a transparent player as a common practice in the market is to purchase the carbon credits through resellers, which most do not show transparent margins .
+It is important to purchase the credits from a transparent player as a common practice in the market is to purchase the carbon credits through resellers, which most do not show transparent margins .
 As a result, contributors do not know how much of their contribution is actually going to the project.
+At ClimateSeed, prices are set by project developers, with a fixed margin of 15% to cover all the work involved in delivering the highest quality projects and maximizing the impact on local communities.

-2. No secondary market: the climate contribution to projects is a way to finance much-needed climate mitigation action and support the global transition to a zero-carbon future.
+The climate contribution to projects is a way to finance much-needed climate mitigation action and support the global transition to a zero-carbon future.
 Organizations (contributors) must avoid reselling the carbon credits and must retire them from the market to complete the climate contribution action.
+At ClimateSeed, we do not allow resale on the secondary market, guaranteeing traceability.

-4. Co-benefits: most emission reduction projects claim that they contribute to some of the United Nations Sustainable Development Goals; however, an analysis of the project documentation must be carried out to ensure that the claims beyond carbon of the project are accurate.
+Most emission reduction projects claim that they contribute to some of the United Nations Sustainable Development Goals; however, an analysis of the project documentation must be carried out to ensure that the claims beyond carbon of the project are accurate.
+At ClimateSeed, all our projects have high co-benefits.

-5. Financial legitimacy: crucial to understand who the ultimate beneficial owners behind each vendor are to prevent money laundering and terrorism financing.
+Crucial to understand who the ultimate beneficial owners behind each vendor are to prevent money laundering and terrorism financing.
+At ClimateSeed, our sofTware offers a clear view of your transaction history, all the way back to the project developers.